idanre1/db_scripts/tuya.md

 ## Interfaces
 Only 1: lan (bridge eth.0 and wlan0)
 Basicaly assign static IP to AP out of master router DHCP range
 Assign default gateway to master router
+Assign DNS server as master router
 Disable dnsmasq and odhcpd from startup
 ## Installations
 1. bridge filter